jonas-mooney/Scanner-Issue/README.md

 **After barcode scan, the modal will popup.
 When dismissed, the app should crash.**<br>

 **I really appreciate you're help taking a look at this!
 Thank you!**<br>
-I'm using an Iphone X
+I'm using an iPhone X